Learn About Tarot Cards

 For example, the suit of Cups is associated with emotions and relationships, so a card from this suit in your reading is likely related to your love life.
 The suit of Wands deals with creativity and ambition, so a card from this suit might represent a new project you’re working on.

 The suit of Pentacles is associated with money and material possessions, so a card from this suit might give you insights into your financial situation.
-And finally, the suit of Swords is associated with difficulties and challenges, so a card from this suit might be warning you of some tough times ahead.
+And finally, the Suit of Swords is associated with difficulties and challenges, so a card from this suit might be warning you of some tough times ahead.

 Keep in mind that these are just general guidelines – ultimately, it’s up to you to interpret the card in a way that makes sense for your specific situation.
 The Ace of Wands will have a different answer to your question than mine.